simonmichael/hledger/hledger/hledger.m4.md

 - **Lot calculation** — acquired lots become subaccounts; disposals and transfers select from existing lots.
-- **Disposal balancing** — disposal transactions are checked for balance at cost basis; gain amounts/postings are inferred if missing.
+- **Disposal balancing** — disposal transactions are checked for balance using cost basis where available, otherwise transacted cost; gain amounts/postings are inferred if missing.

 ## Lot subaccounts